JamesLTaylor/QuantSA/Documentation/pages/home/home_code_intro.md

 Various curves for providing fixes or forecasts.

 ### CurveTools
-Tools used to contruct or generate curves.
+Tools used to construct or generate curves.

 ### DataAnalysis